developerstephanieb/python_reference/01_fundamentals/10_handling_errors.md

 # 10: Handling Errors

-Programs crash and displays a traceback when it encounters a runtime error, such as a `NameError`.
-While tracebacks are great for developers, they are confusing for users.

-A robust program should be able to anticipate and handle common errors gracefully without crashing.
-In Python, we do this using a `try...except` block.
+A `try...except` block allows a program to anticipate and handle common errors gracefully without crashing.

 ---

 ## The `try...except` Block

-The `try...except` block allows you to "try" to run a piece of code that might cause an error.
+The `try...except` block attempts to run a piece of code that might cause an error.
 If an error occurs, the code inside the `except` block is executed, and the program continues instead of crashing.

 ```python
 try: